adarro/ddo-calc/docs/developers_guide/Tech_Concepts.md

 Vert.x Vert.x can expose the API as a RESTful service and react via the event bus with Camel.

+#### REST Quarkus

+Quarkus Renarde - useful for basic front-end data view with full HTML5 +bootstrap htmx and Qute templates.
+Works well with Hibernate ORM, but not compatible with reactive, so entities can not be shared between the two.

 ## Apache Isis

 Rapid prototyping where Domain Objects become the UI.